Jean-Yves Ollivier: Parallel diplomacy

 In the 1980s, Jean-Yves Ollivier became advisor on African affairs to then Mayor of Paris, Jacques Chirac.
 He remained advisor to Jacques Chirac when the latter became prime minister.

 In 1985, Jacques Chirac asked him to undertake a secret mission to free four French hostages held in Lebanon (Marcel Fontaine, Marcel Carton, Jean-Paul Kaufmann and Michel Seurat).

 In 1987, Jean-Yves Ollivier secretly negotiated a prisoner exchange between both sides during the South African Border War.
 The exchange entailed the release of 133 People's Armed Forces for the Liberation of Angola (FAPLA) soldiers and another 50 People's Liberation Army of Namibia (PLAN) guerrillas for a South African special forces captain, Wynand Du Toit.
 Du Toit was captured by FAPLA two years earlier during Operation Argon, and the South African government was eager to secure his release.
 The exchange was carried out in Maputo and was also linked to South Africa's decision to release two European anti-apartheid activists it was holding: Pierre-Andre Albertini and Klaas de Jonge.

 In December 1988, Jean-Yves Ollivier helped facilitate the Brazzaville Protocol, which brought an end to the South African Border War and provided for the withdrawal of Cuban troops from Angola and South African troops from Namibia, respectively.
 Ollivier helped set up the negotiations in the Republic of the Congo and persuaded Congolese president Denis Sassou Nguesso to mediate.

 In 1989, Jean-Yves Ollivier began a mediation process in Comoros following French mercenary Bob Denard’s coup de force on the islands.
 He convinced Denard to leave the islands.

 In 1990, he organized new South African president Frederik de Klerk's visit to France.
 It was the first visit by a South African president in France in 40 years.
 French President François Mitterrand personally received de Klerk.

 In 2002, Jean-Yves Ollivier engaged in talks in Sun City.
 These talks eventually led to a power sharing agreement in Democratic Republic of Congo (DRC) between President Joseph Kabila and several rebel leaders, including Jean-Pierre Bemba, the head of the Mouvement pour la Liberation du Congo (MLC).

-Jean-Yves Ollivier is the President of the Brazzaville Foundation, a non-profit organization dedicated to conflict resolution and nature conservation.
-The Foundation acts as an honest broker between warring parties, in the strictest confidence and on the basis of a frank and direct dialogue.
+Jean-Yves Ollivier is the founding chairman of the Brazzaville Foundation, a non-profit organization that works in conflict resolution and nature conservation.
+According to the foundation, he facilitated dialogue between various parties in conflict, operating with confidentiality and direct engagement.